 - I already have some venue options {Pier Sixty, Tribeca Rooftop, The Foundry} for the wedding.

 There is a wide variety of apostrophe rules you need to follow.
 First, you need to use the apostrophe in contractions.
-A contraction is when you turn two words into one by omitting one color.
+A contraction is when two words are shortened by omitting one or more letters to form one word.
 For example:

 Another one of the apostrophe’s functions is to show the possessive form of a noun.